 By using these five tricks I have really eliminated lots of clutter from my life.
 What about you?
 What is your tricks to stop clutter in your house?

 P.S.
-For one week only you can grab the Conquer Your Clutter Super Bundle and get a handle on all that clutter!
+Right now you can grab the Conquer Your Clutter Super Bundle and get a handle on all that clutter!
 You get 18 e-books, 5 e-courses, printables and more!
 I love all the stuff that is in this bundle.
-Head over here now to grab all this and more for only $29.97!
+Head over here now to grab all this and more for only $47!

 P.S.
 For more frugal tips and tricks delivered to your inbox subscribe here!